JennStro/DAT250-hand-in/dat250-expass1.md

 So I removed the last one and ensured that all the file-endings were included in the remaining file.
 Then I pushed my changes, and it all sorted out.

+#### Heroku
+I followed the guide to deploy an app with Heroku and deployed the example app.
+This guide required Java 8 so I switched Java version using SDKman for this session.